pescetti-studio/Flip01-CPU/README.md

 ![Flip01](https://github.com/user-attachments/assets/45741e75-69c2-41a8-b22b-c60d4aec5dda)

 > [!NOTE]
 > Both the assembler and the entire Flip01 project are still under development and will receive numerous updates and expansions in the coming months.

-Follow us on _[Patreon](https://www.patreon.com/PescettiStudio/posts)_ (it’s free, of course) to stay updated.
+> [!TIP]
+> If you like what we’re doing, you can follow us **FOR FREE** on [Patreon](https://www.patreon.com/c/PescettiStudio/posts) for early updates and exclusive content!

 ### Overview